Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

 \subsubsection{Rule-Based Generation}

-This method synthesizes new test cases based on predefined rules, featuring an extremely low collision probability~\citep{zhu2024dyval}.
+The method of rule-based generation synthesizes new test cases based on predefined rules, featuring an extremely low collision probability~\citep{zhu2024dyval}.

-\paragraph{Template-Based} GSM-Symbolic~\citep{mirzadeh2025gsmsymbolic} creates dynamic math benchmarks by using query templates with placeholder variables, which are randomly filled to generate diverse problem instances.
-Mathador-LM\citep{kurtic-etal-2024-mathador} generates evaluation queries by adhering to the rules of Mathador games\citep{PUMA2023105587} and varying input numbers.
-MMLU-CF~\citep{zhao2024mmlu} follows the template of multiple-choice questions and generates novel samples by shuffling answer choices and randomly replacing incorrect options with "None of the other choices."
+\fakeparagraph{Template-Based} GSM-Symbolic~\citep{mirzadeh2025gsmsymbolic} creates dynamic math benchmarks by using query templates with placeholder variables, which are randomly filled to generate diverse problem instances.
+Mathador-LM~\citep{kurtic-etal-2024-mathador} generates evaluation queries by adhering to the rules of Mathador games~\citep{PUMA2023105587} and varying input numbers.
+MMLU-CF~\citep{zhao2024mmlu} follows the template of multiple-choice questions and generates novel samples by shuffling answer choices and randomly replacing incorrect options with ``None of the other choices''.

-\paragraph{Table-Based} S3Eval~\citep{lei-etal-2024-s3eval} evaluates the reasoning ability of LLMs by assessing their accuracy in executing random SQL queries on randomly generated SQL tables.
+\fakeparagraph{Table-Based} S3Eval~\citep{lei-etal-2024-s3eval} evaluates the reasoning ability of LLMs by assessing their accuracy in executing random SQL queries on randomly generated SQL tables.

-\paragraph{Graph-Based} In this category, LLMs are evaluated with randomly generated graphs.
+\fakeparagraph{Graph-Based} In this category, LLMs are evaluated with randomly generated graphs.
 For instance, DyVal~\citep{zhu2024dyval} assesses the reasoning capabilities of LLMs using randomly generated directed acyclic graphs (DAGs).
 The framework first constructs DAGs with varying numbers of nodes and edges to control task difficulty.
+For example, in arithmetic reasoning tasks, leaf nodes represent random numeric values, while edges correspond to randomly assigned arithmetic operators.
 These DAGs are then transformed into natural language descriptions through rule-based conversion.
 Finally, the LLM is evaluated by querying it for the value of the root node.
 Similarly, NPHardEval~\citep{fan-etal-2024-nphardeval} evaluates the reasoning ability of LLMs on well-known P and NP problems, such as the Traveling Salesman Problem (TSP).
-Random graphs of varying sizes are synthesized as inputs for TSP to assess the LLM's performance. \citet{xie2024memorization} automatically constructs Knights and Knaves puzzles with random reasoning graph.
+Random graphs of varying sizes are synthesized as inputs for TSP to assess the LLM's performance. \citet{xie2024memorization} automatically construct Knights and Knaves puzzles with random reasoning graph.

-\paragraph{Limitations} The pre-defined rules may limit sample diversity, and publicly available rule-generated data may increase the risk of in-distribution contamination during training~\citep{tu2024dice}.
+\fakeparagraph{Limitations} The pre-defined rules may limit sample diversity, and publicly available rule-generated data may increase the risk of in-distribution contamination during training~\citep{tu2024dice}.